Production Assistants

 Local Knowledge

 Our PAs know Peru inside out — from Lima studio complexes to location logistics in Cusco and Arequipa.
-They navigate local vendors, transport routes, and regional protocols so your production never misses a beat.
+They handle local vendors, transport routes, and regional protocols so your production never misses a beat.

 02.